 4. Multiply the room size by 1.1 - this adds 10% to account for any wastage.

-5. Use a floor calculator to double-check your measurements.
+5. Use a flooring calculator to double-check your measurements.

-*All our flooring product pages feature a floor calculator to ensure you are ordering the right amount.
+*All our flooring product pages feature a flooring calculator to ensure you are ordering the right amount.

 Related: How to Install Skirting Boards

 What Shape Is Your Room?